 A few nights ago—coincidentally, the night of the first day I took Alertec—I couldn’t sleep.
-In contrast to the periodic bouts of insomnia I’ve experienced since childhood (topic for a future blog post?), this was an why-would-anyone-ever-want-to-sleep-when-they-could-spend-the-night-reading-back-issues-of-The-New-Yorker kind of sleeplessness.
+In contrast with the periodic bouts of insomnia I’ve experienced since childhood (topic for a future blog post?), this was a why-would-anyone-ever-want-to-sleep-when-they-could-spend-the-night-reading-back-issues-of-the-New–Yorker kind of sleeplessness.
 The next morning was pretty OK, considering the two or so hours of actual repose I had managed in the previous twenty-four hours.
-The following night was much the same, though I spent most of it watching episodes of early-80s sitcoms rather than catching up on my magazine of choice.
+The following night was much the same, though I spent most of it watching episodes of sitcoms of the early 1980s rather than catching up on my magazine of choice.

 Then I got home, ate the take-out Thai food graciously ordered by my husband, got into bed for a “nap,” and woke up thirteen hours later.

 Turns out that sleep is a glorious thing, and that I want to have it every.single.night for the rest of my life.
 Sorry, unwritten novel.
 Sorry, unbaked cookies.
-You will have to wait.
+You’ll have to wait.